Rosapetals/Rosapetals/README.md

 Hi!
-I'm a 17 year old female who just likes to learn some things about coding.
-My birthday is June 15, I was born in LA, but I'm practically a born and raised Texan.
+I'm an 18 year old female who just likes to learn some things about coding.
+My birthday is June 15, and I live in Texas.
 I enjoy working with the Spigot API, but I'm dabbling into C# and making some real games, which hopefully I'll be able to learn more about soon.
 I enjoy just doing projects for fun and challenging myself.
 I believe coding is an ONGOING learning experience because you never stop learning.
 I have dabbled into Roblox Lua, Java, discord.js, and C#.